stevula/stevula.github.io/_includes/footer.md

-This site built in Jekyll using custom adaptation of [SinglePaged theme](https://github.com/t413/SinglePaged)
+This site built in Jekyll, adapted from [SinglePaged theme](https://github.com/t413/SinglePaged)